Ancient Belgian language

-Ancient Belgian is a hypothetical extinct Indo-European language, spoken in Belgica (northern Gaul) in late prehistory.
-It is often identified with the hypothetical Nordwestblock.
-While it remains a matter of controversy, the linguist Maurits Gysseling, who attributed the term to SJ De Laet, hypothesised a Belgian that was distinct from the later Celtic and Germanic languages.
+Ancient Belgian is a hypothetical extinct Indo-European or Pre-Indo-European language, spoken in Belgica (northern Gaul) in late prehistory with no known written records.
+It is mostly explained by Celtic onomastics, but having some features distinct from neighbouring languages, including Germanic.
+It is sometimes identified with the hypothetical Nordwestblock.
 According to the theory, which was further elaborated by Hans Kuhn and others, traces of Belgian can be found in certain toponyms such as South-East-Flemish Bevere, Eine, Mater and Melden.

 Overview

 The borders of the Belgian Sprachraum are made up by the Canche and the Authie in the south-west, the Weser and the Aller in the east, and the Ardennes and the German Mittelgebirge in the south-east.
-It has been hypothetically associated with the Nordwestblock, more specifically with the Hilversum culture.
+Some scholars associate it with the Nordwestblock, more specifically with the Hilversum culture.